-- ▶ Napping through Linux History 101
+- Napping through Linux History 101

-- Finding out what Red Hat Linux can do
+- Finding out what Fedora Core can do

-- ▶ Using Red Hat Linux as a workstation
+- ▶ Using Fedora Core as a workstation

-- ▶ Using Red Hat Linux network functions
+- ► Using the Fedora Core network functions

 e see a penguin in your future.
-He's an unassuming fellow who's taking on a rather big competitor - that other operating system - in the battle for the hearts, minds, and desktops of computer users.
-Red Hat Linux, with its splashy brand name and recognizable logo, is undeniably one of the driving forces behind the Linux revolution - and is by far the most popular Linux brand.
+He's an unassuming fellow who's taking on a rather big competitor, that other operating system, in the battle for the hearts, minds, and desktops of computer users.
+Fedora Core, the successor to Red Hat Linux, is undeniably one of the driving forces behind the Linux revolution - and is the most popular Linux brand.

-This chapter introduces you to the latest and greatest Red Hat release, Red Hat Linux 10.
-This book covers all the bases - a good number of them, at least - about how to use Red Hat Linux as a desktop productivity tool, Internet portal, multimedia workstation, and basic network server.
-You can do lots of things with Red Hat Linux, and this chapter gives you an overview of the possibilities in addition to a brief look at the history of Linux.
+This chapter introduces you to the latest and greatest Fedora Core release, Fedora Core 2.
+This book covers all the bases (a good number of them, at least) about how to use Fedora Core as a desktop productivity tool, Internet portal, multimedia workstation, and basic network server.
+You can do lots of things with Fedora Core, and this chapter gives you an overview of the possibilities in addition to a brief look at the history of Linux.

-History of the World - Er, Linux - Part II
+History of the World, Er, Linux: Part 11

 In the beginning of computerdom (said in a booming, thunderous voice), the world was filled with hulking mainframes.
 These slothful beasts lumbered through large corporations; required a special species of ultranerds to keep them happy; and ate up huge chunks of space, power, and money.
 Then came the IBM PC and Microsoft, and the world changed.
-Power to the people - sort of.
+Power to the people, sort of.